-On July 7, 2022, the CAC promulgated the Measures for the Security Assessent of Cross-border Data Transmission, which will come into effect on September 1, 2022 and regulate security assessment procedures with respect to cross-border data transfers by data processors of important data and personal information that is collected and generated during operations within the PRC.
-The Measures for the Security Assessent of Cross-border Data Transmission provide a six-month transition period (beginning from the regulation's effective date) for data processors to rectify their compliance with security assessment requirements with regard to cross-border data transfers carried out before these measures take effect (September 1, 2022).
-To conform to the requirements under these measures, we plan to sort out every scenario of our business that results in cross-border data transfers (as applicable), and evaluate the scale and attributes of the data involved, which may incur extra compliance costs.
+The PRC regulatory authorities have also undertaken recent efforts to enhance the supervision and regulation of cross-border data transmissions.
+On July 7, 2022, the CAC promulgated the Measures for the Security Assessment of Cross-border Data Transmission, which came into effect on September 1, 2022 and regulate security assessment procedures with respect to cross-border data transfers by data processors of important data and personal information that is collected and generated during operations within the PRC.
+The Measures for the Security Assessment of Cross-border Data Transmission provide a six-month transition period (beginning from the regulation's effective date) for data processors to rectify their compliance with the security assessment requirements with regard to cross-border data transfers carried out before these measures take effect (September 1, 2022).
+As these measures came into effect recently, substantial uncertainties still exist with respect to the interpretation and implementation of these measures in practice and how they will affect our business operations and the value of our securities.